tmtsoftware/csw/docs/src/main/getting-started.md

     - `galil-deploy`

 ![galil-project-structure](./images/gettingstarted/galil-project.png)
-2.  `galil-deploy` project contains concrete implementation
+2.  `galil-deploy` project is used to create a concrete implementation.
+This allows for the construction of a complete binary package bundled with all dependencies, and a launching application.

 ![galil-deploy](./images/gettingstarted/galil-deploy.png)
 3. Template comes with `csw-prod` and other useful library dependencies.
 It also includes bunch of plugins as explained in below snapshot